MCPc Restructures Security Division as Fortress Security Risk Management - News Break

 MCPc Restructures Security Division as Fortress Security Risk Management

-CLEVELAND, Ohio (PRWEB) July 08, 2021.
-MCPc, Inc. has restructured its security division, creating Fortress Security Risk Management.
+Has restructured its security division, creating Fortress Security Risk Management.
 Fortress SRM will be laser-focused on cybersecurity and risk management while MCPc will continue its greater mission of Chain-of-Custody endpoint management.
-This change will allow MCPc to maintain alignment with the technical challenges global organizations are facing and enable Fortress SRM to independently develop new market segments.
-MCPc, Inc. will retain the original name as well as its Secure Technology Logistics, Secure Technology Asset Disposition, Talent Solutions, and IT Asset Management divisions.www.stamfordadvocate.com
+This change will allow MCPc to maintain alignment with the technical challenges global organizations are facing and enable Fortress SRM to independently develop new market segments.insurancenewsnet.com

 Comments / 0